jmshea/jupyterquiz/README.md

 *JupyterQuiz* is a tool for displaying **interactive self-assessment quizes in Jupyter notebooks and Jupyter Book**.

 *JupyterQuiz* is part of my effort to make **open source tools for developing modern, interactive textbooks**.
-* The other part of this effort is my interactive self-assessment quiz tool, [JupyterCards](https://github.com/jmshea/jupytercards).
+* The other part of this effort is my interactive flashcards tool, [JupyterCards](https://github.com/jmshea/jupytercards).
 * You can see both tools in action in my
 (in-progress) textbook [Foundations of Data Science with Python](https://jmshea.github.io/Foundations-of-Data-Science-with-Python/).